-DUNS Number.
-The Data Universal Numbering System (DUNS) number is a nine-digit number, issued by D&B, assigned to each business location in the D&B database, having a unique, separate, and distinct operation for the purpose of identifying them.
-The applicant must submit documentation that the applicant has an active registration on the Federal System for Award Management (SAM) database.
+Unique Entity ID from SAM.gov.
+Unique Entity ID (UEI) is a 12-character alphanumeric ID assigned to an identity by SAM.gov, assigned to each business in the database, having a unique, separate, and distinct operation for the purpose of identifying them.
+The applicant must submit documentation that the applicant has an active registration on the Federal System for Award Management (SAM) database, prior to loan closing and funds becoming available.